George Bures Miller: Works with Janet Cardiff

 Bures Miller and Cardiff represented Canada at the 49th Venice Biennale with their work "Paradise Institute" (2001), which featured a 16-seat movie theatre where viewers watched a film.
 The audience became entangled as witnesses to a possible crime played out both in the real-world audience and on the screen.
 For their innovative approach, the artists were awarded the La Biennale di Venezia Special Award, marking the first time it was presented to Canadian artists, as well as the Benesse Prize, recognizing their experimental and pioneering spirit.

-Cardiff and Bures Miller have also showcased their works in various exhibitions, including at Fraenkel Gallery, San Francisco (2018), Modern Art Oxford (2008), the Fruitmarket Gallery, Edinburgh, Scotland (2008) Vancouver Art Gallery (2005), Luhring Augustine, New York (2004), Contemporary Arts Center, Cincinnati (2003), Art Gallery of Ontario (2002), National Gallery of Canada (2002) and Oakville Galleries, Oakville, Ontario (2000).
+Cardiff and Bures Miller have also showcased their works in various exhibitions, including at Fraenkel Gallery, San Francisco (2018), Modern Art Oxford (2008), the Fruitmarket Gallery, Edinburgh, Scotland (2008) Vancouver Art Gallery (2005), Luhring Augustine, New York (2004), Contemporary Arts Center, Cincinnati (2003), Art Gallery of Ontario (2002), National Gallery of Canada (2002) and Oakville Galleries, Oakville, Ontario (2000).After Janet’s first audio walk in 1991, when she was on a residency at the Banff Centre in Alberta, Canada, he and Janet started co-creating the Walks series, audio and video walks in locations around the world.
+Examples like Alter Bahnhof Video Walk, which takes place in the old train station (Hauptbahnhof) in Kassel, Germany.

+Thought Experiments in F# Minor, which take place in Walt Disney Concert Hall in downtown L.A.

+Night Walk for Edinburgh, which takes place in Old Town, Edinburgh, Scotland.Alter Bahnhof Video Walk was also designed for dOCUMENTA 13.
+They also published the book “Janet Cardiff and George Bures Miller: Night Walk for Edinburgh”, layering together production photographs, video stills, scripts, and shooting instructions to show their working process.